Warsaw 44: Cast

-Background

-The film was released on the 70th anniversary of the Warsaw Uprising in Polish cinemas.
-It received diverse Polish film awards.
-Its first TV broadcast in Germany was on 2 August 2015 by ZDF.

 Production

-Jan Komasa, who wrote and directed the film stated "We want to show the Warsaw Uprising to the world" and to "give the Warsaw Uprising its deserved place in world-wide consciousness".
-Parts of the film were shot on location in Warsaw while many of the battle scenes were shot in an abandoned factory in Łódź.
+Production of the film took almost 8 years.
+Jan Komasa, who wrote and directed the film, stated: "We want to show the Warsaw Uprising to the world" and to "give the Warsaw Uprising its deserved place in world-wide consciousness".
+Parts of the film were shot on locations around Warsaw, while many of the battle scenes were shot in an abandoned factory in Łódź.
 The rest of the battle scenes were shot in Walim and Świebodzice in Lower Silesia.
 As the city of Warsaw was almost destroyed during the uprising, many of the scenes required computer-generated imagery to recreate the Warsaw of old.